rlebran/cargo-release/docs/reference.md

                    values: major, minor, patch, release, rc, beta, alpha]

 Options:
       --manifest-path <PATH>         Path to Cargo.toml -p, --package <SPEC>               Package to process (see `cargo help pkgid`) --workspace                    Process all packages in the workspace --exclude <SPEC>               Exclude packages from being processed --unpublished                  Process all packages whose current version is unpublished -m, --metadata <METADATA>          Semver metadata -x, --execute                      Actually perform a release.
 Dry-run mode is the default --no-confirm                   Skip release confirmation and version preview --prev-tag-name <NAME>         The name of tag for the previous release -c, --config <PATH>                Custom config file
       --isolated                     Ignore implicit configuration files
       --sign                         Sign both git commit and tag --dependent-version <ACTION>   Specify how workspace dependencies on this crate should be handed [possible values: upgrade, fix]
-      --allow-branch <GLOB[,...]>   Comma-separated globs of branch names a release can happen from -q, --quiet...
+      --allow-branch <GLOB[,...]>    Comma-separated globs of branch names a release can happen from --certs-source <CERTS_SOURCE>  Indicate what certificate store to use for web requests [possible values: webpki, native] -q, --quiet...
 Pass many times for less log output -v, --verbose...
 Pass many times for more log output -h, --help                         Print help (see more with '--help') -V, --version                      Print version

 Commit:
       --sign-commit  Sign git commit